mikemac1/city-explorer-api/README.md

 Finish time: 2:12pm
 Actual time needed to complete:  1hour 12 minutes

-Number and name of feature: Feature #2 -
-Estimate of time needed to complete:  minutes
+Number and name of feature: Feature #2 - Weather Estimate of time needed to complete: 120 minutes
-Start time: pm
+Start time: 2:30pm
 Finish time:
-Actual time needed to complete:
+Actual time needed to complete: Worked for 3 hours on Tuesday

-Number and name of feature: Feature 3 -
-Estimate of time needed to complete:
+Number and name of feature: Feature 3 - Errors Estimate of time needed to complete:
 Start time:
 Finish time:
 Actual time needed to complete:

-Number and name of feature: Feature 4 -
-Estimate of time needed to complete: 0 minutes
-Start time: pm
-Finish time: pm
-Actual time needed to complete: minutes

 - What went well, that I might forget if I don’t write down?

+The steps to build the express server.
+Definitely a few of them but it felt good to get it running with no issues.
+Of course nothing was going on with regards to requests or responses between the front & back end but the initial server build felt good.

 - What did I learn today?

+The importance of understanding the data object you are reaching out to.
+After getting stuck and watching three T/As struggle with connecting to it as well it is definitely not an easy subject to master.

 - What should I do differently next time?

+Really I am not sure.
+I asked for help quickly and I'm worse off now than I was yesterday.

 What still puzzles me, or what do I need to learn more about?

+I literally do not get the syntax, or the components required for the passing of data between the front-end and back-end.
+A big part of that is the data itself but putting it together is even more complex and I'm trying to work thru it.